 Your swim team parent board is made up of a group of volunteers.
 Our job and responsibility is to ensure that we create an environment where every swimmer can have a good swim team experience and enhances his/her swimming abilities.
-We are here to help organize and run the team and to listen to you, as parents, for ideas and suggestions for the team as a whole and for your swimmer.
+We are here to help organize, run the team, and listen to you, as parents, for ideas and suggestions for the team as a whole and for your swimmer.
 Please feel free to contact any member of the board with questions or concerns.
-See http://www.sundancesailfish.org/ for the latest board positions and members.
+See the Contact Us tab for the latest board positions and members.

 All of our coaches bring a wealth of experience to the team.
-They will work with your swimmer(s), encouraging them to have good sportsmanship and team spirit, and learn to become better swimmers.
-If you have any questions regarding your swimmer please do not hesitate to talk to any of the coaches.
-Also if you are interested in private lessons for your child, you may sign up at the front desk and choose a specific coach.
-Messages for the coaching staff may be left in the notebook at the front desk.
-See http://www.sundancesailfish.org/ for the coaches contact information.
+They will work with your swimmers, encouraging them to have good sportsmanship and team spirit and learn to become better swimmers.
+If you have any questions regarding your swimmers, please do not hesitate to talk to any of the coaches.
+Also, if you are interested in private lessons for your child, find a coach and ask.
+Most coaches give private lessons on the side.
+See the Coaches tab for the coaches' contact information.

 5. Practice Schedule